rabindra-basnet/An-guide-to-install-Frappe-bench-in-Ubuntu/Readme.md

 source ~/.profile

 # Install Node.js 20 and set it as the default
-nvm install 20
+nvm install --lts
-nvm alias default 20
+nvm use --lts

 # Update npm to the latest version
 npm install -g npm@latest